halide/Halide/README_cmake.md

 )
 ```

-The `MODULE_NAME` argument specifies the name of the Python module that will be created.
+`FROM` specifies any valid Generator target.
 If omitted,
-it defaults to `target`.

 `HALIDE_LIBRARIES` is a list of one of more `add_halide_library` targets.
 Each will be added to the
 extension as a callable method of the module.
 Note that every library specified must be built with